 There are other regions to consider when you're motoring around France as well.
 Here are some highlights:

-Champagne - Less then 200 km northeast of Paris (a long day trip) starts the Champagne region.
+Champagne: Less then 200 km northeast of Paris (a long day trip) starts the Champagne region.
 Think Veuve Clicquot, Moët et Chandon, Ruinart, Krug, Pommery, Dom Pérignon.
 Originally the wines of this region weren't sparkling wines.
 Dom Pérignon started it all by realizing that it was carbon dioxide that made the bubbles and he could make good use of it by bottling the wine before it had fully fermented.
-Champagne Wine Region Map

-Alsace - Mostly white wines produced near picturesque villages in France's northeast boundary.
+Alsace: Mostly white wines produced near picturesque villages in France's northeast boundary.
 Twelve different varieties of grape are grown in Alsace: gewürztraminer, riesling, pinot gris (or tokay; the common current name is tokay-pinot gris), small-fruited white and pink muscat, muscat ottonel, pinot blanc, white auxerrois, pinot noir, white sylvaner, white and pink chasselas, klevener d'Heiligenstein (or pink savagnin), and chardonnay.
-Alsace Map

-Loire - A diverse region in which you'll find my favorite version of Savignon Blanc: Sancerre.
+Loire: A diverse region in which you'll find my favorite version of Savignon Blanc: Sancerre.
 And there are reds as well, try a Chinon.
-Loire Chateau Map

-- The Rhone Valley - home to many of France's lesser known but noble wines, including my favorite white Tournon sur Rhone as well as the whites and reds from the Cotes du Rhone.
-Rhone Valley Travel Planner.
+The Rhone Valley: home to many of France's lesser known but noble wines, including my favorite white Tournon sur Rhone as well as the whites and reds from the Cotes du Rhone.

 Look for signs that say "degustation" for tasting.
 'En vente directe' means they have direct sales and "vin a' emporter" means they sell wine for you to take with you.